-This copy, this other person, would *think* it was me, and it would posess all my memories, and from his perspective, the experiment would give a successful result, but my personal eyeballs attached to my own, biological brain would just be able to consider his presence from the outside, with no way to magically register the environment with his, and not my own, senses.
+This copy, this other person, would *think* it was me, and it would possess all my memories, and from his perspective, the experiment would prove successful, but my personal eyeballs attached to my actual brain would just be able to consider his presence from the outside, with no way to magically register the environment with his, and not my own, senses.

 What I needed was a way not to copy but to actually transfer my thoughts to the quantum realm without breaking the stream of consciousness even for the briefest moment.

 This sounded unsolvable but I figured it out.
 What needed to be done was to conduct the transfer gradually, so that my brain would not notice when more and more of its functions would be performed somewhere else.

 First, I would pick a brain function without which I one could function normally; so that in case something went wrong I would not condemn myself to a lifetime of suffering or die.
 This unimportant function could be, for example, the thing that makes your knee jerk upon hitting it with a little hammer or preferably one that compelled me look for a TV remote control in my refrigerator, or even better, the one that made me put it there in the first place.

 Once I’d recreated the chosen brain function digitally, I’d switch control of it to a wifi interface and test whether my body reacted to external stimuli in the same way as it normally would.

 If this test turned out positive, I’d then go for more important brain functions until ultimately all control of my body and mind would be surrendered to the digital version of my mind while none of it would still reside in the biological nervous system.